 Water pressure

 The operating water pressure of our taps is between 0.5 to 5.0 bar, though this may vary for other brands, so bear this in mind before installation.
 If your water pressure is too low, you should speak to a plumber before ordering and installing your boiling water tap.
+Trying to operate a tap out of the provided maximum/minimum can be dangerous and cause issues with your new tap.

 Warranty

-The process is generally hassle-free, and you are often covered by warranty should their be a defect with the product.
+The process is generally hassle-free, and you are often covered by warranty should there be a defect with the product.
 We are proud to offer one of the longest warranties on the market, with 2 years for your tank and 5 years for your tap.
 It is important that you check the conditions for your warranty to ensure you meet any specific requirements, such as changing your filter regularly.

 Maintaining an instant boiling water tap